phazarik/CMS-OpenData-analysis/README.md

 # CMS-OpenData-analysis

 ## How to run the analysis codes:
-The analysis codes are kept in the directory `./analysis codes`.
+The analysis codes are kept in the directory `./AnalysisCodes`.
 Go to the directory and compile the code from the ROOT prompt by doing the following.
 ```
 .L AnaOpenData.C+
 ```